 Maybe you are a history buff, or perhaps you just want to know more about the city you will soon call home?
 Whatever the case, Keego Harbor has a fascinating history and beautiful city motto “Heart of the Lakes.”

 It was not until the late 1890s that there was an influx of employment opportunities and people.
-Thanks to the Detroit Urban Railway building, a trolley line that connected Detroit to Pontiac by way of Keego Harbor in the 1890s, the Heart of the Lakes went from a small working-class town, with some vacation homes for the affluent, to a more accessible area for businesses and residential communities.
+Thanks to the Detroit Urban Railway building, a trolley line that connected Detroit to Pontiac by way of Keego Harbor in the 1890s, the Heart of the Lakes went from a small working-class town, with some Cass Lake, Michigan vacation rentals for the affluent, to a more accessible area for businesses and residential communities.
 Though things were beginning to look up for this area of Michigan, Keego Harbor had yet to be declared its own official city until the early 1900s.

 1900s to 1950s

-With big plans in mind, this future city of Keego Harbor Michigan was going to be a major Oakland County resort/vacation spot.
+With big plans in mind, this future city was going to be a major Oakland County resort/vacation spot.
 However, these ambitious plans were put on hold indefinitely.
 Yet, another blow to the area was that despite having the name of Keego Harbor in 1912, this particular spot remained a part of West Bloomfield Township until 1955.
 On March 25, 1995, Keego Harbor finally became a city.

 1960s to 2000s

 In terms of the demographic of Keego Harbor, as time went on, this small town/lake area of Michigan became more diverse.
 Furthermore, this laidback community also began having a mix of both white-collar and blue-collar workers.
 Learn more about the history of Cass Lake, Michigan here.

 2001 to Present Day

-Now, this fabulous Keego Harbor Michigan is home to almost 3,500 people.
+Now, this fabulous beach town is home to almost 3,500 people.
 Nevertheless, present-day Keego Harbor continues to offer a welcoming and close-knit community with almost endless recreational activities.
-Thus, if you are moving to a brand new apartment in this city, you will feel at home here in no time at all.
-Moreover, now that you have a better understanding of this lake town’s roots, you will become one of the locals with ease.
-In the meantime, get ready for life at the lakes and probably the best summers of your life.
+Thus, if you are moving to a brand new apartment in this city, you will feel at home here in no time at all (learn how to find an apartment in a new city here).

-Everyday Life In Keego Harbor
+Everyday Life in Keego Harbor

 Exploring Your Community

-Whether you are about that boat life or not, there is still a wealth of fun waiting just around the corner from your new apartment in Keego Harbor MI.
+Whether you are about that boat life or not, there is still a wealth of fun waiting just around the corner from your new apartment.
 For starters, you can take a stroll down memory lane and check out the Orchard Lake Museum.
 This particular museum allows you to get a close-up to what once was.

 Outdoor Recreation & Fitness

 Finally, if you are a foodie or you have currently been surviving on carry-outs, Keego Harbor has got you covered.
-There are several restaurants and bars that will satisfy any and all cravings like the Brewhaus Bar and Grill, The Lodge, Harbor Steak House, Gino’s Restaurant, and Indo.
+There are several restaurants and bars that will satisfy any and all cravings, like the Brewhaus Bar and Grill, The Lodge, Harbor Steak House, Gino’s Restaurant, and Indo.
 Embrace Nutrition is also a lovely smoothie and energizing tea spot if you are health-conscious with a sweet tooth.
 Plus, you can drive a few miles towards Orchard Lake Road and dine at J. Alexander’s or grab some freshly prepared goodness from Whole Foods Market.